grnet/synnefo/snf-app/docs/src/admin-guide.rst

 WEBAPP
 ******
-A WEBAPP node runs the :ref:`snf-app <snf-app>` web application bundled within the synnefo package.
+A WEBAPP node runs the web application provided by the synnefo component :ref:`snf-app <snf-app>`.

 Installation
 ------------